 Iron hay barns began to appear across the island of Ireland after 1850 and became extremely popular.
 Although invented abroad, with imported components, they are a familiar feature of practically every vernacular farmyard.
-These buildings with their rust-red paint are an appealing feature of all farmyards, with their half-barrel (or occasionally, pitched) roofs, sometimes with their sides filled with iron sheeting or concrete.
+These buildings with their rust-red paint are an appealing feature of almost all farmyards, with their half-barrel (or occasionally, pitched) roofs, sometimes with their sides filled with iron sheeting or concrete.
 There are also some vernacular hay barns with timber uprights and generally pitched roofs.
-In the Beara peninsula there are hipped-roof examples with concrete supports.
+In some places there are examples with concrete supports.